dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 A huge part of the performance optimization came from using a profiler The profiler used for this project was the build-in profiler-tool in _Jetbrains Clion_, which is Jetbrains low-level-programming IDE.

+in particular its Flame Chart and Call Tree were very helpful

+This was mainly used for seeing how much time the process spend in each scope/stackframe/function to find bottlenecks.

+This was most useful in the beginning both for learning rust and for detecting bottleneck early on.
-In the early version of this system a new Regex object were initialize every time it read a line for standard input.
+In a early version of this system a new Regex object were initialize every time it read a line for standard input.
 This was obvious in the profiler, and resulted in object only getting initialized once and just send a pointer to it round in the system.
+This han been great for learning Rust.

 <Get better images>

 ![treeprofiler](../docs/images/treeProfiler.png)
 ![tableprofiler](../docs/images/tableProfiler.png)